 Weaving the Waterfront

-For many years, the City has been working with stakeholders and partners on Kingston's waterfront, from the Rondout to Kingston Point, to improve the resiliency and sustainability of the shoreline, implement an economic development strategy, and develop better access to the river, parks, and open space for people on foot, on bicycle, and in boats.
+For many years, the City has been working with stakeholders and other partners on Kingston's waterfront, from the Rondout to Kingston Point, to improve the resiliency and sustainability of the shoreline, implement an economic development strategy, and develop better access to the river, parks, and open space for people on foot, on bicycle, and in boats.

-So many excellent ideas for our waterfront have evolved with help from the community that we're bringing them together under a comprehensive "Weaving the Waterfront" initiative.
-And it's now time to implement some of these ideas with grant funds that we've secured.
-Please take a look at the plans and implementation projects listed below.
+So many excellent ideas have evolved with help from the community that, in 2019, we brought them together under a comprehensive Weaving the Waterfront initiative.
+We've secured substantial grant funding in order to implement some of the ideas, including the City's most recent $21.7 million federal RAISE award for the Weaving the Waterfront Transportation Project, which covers five major components.
+Please take a look at the plans and implementation projects listed below, which include the RAISE components.
 Click to explore all that is in store for the waterfront!

-Waterfront Projects Under Way
+Waterfront Projects

 Kingston Waterfront Resiliency Design

-Rondout Riverport Shoreline Stabilization and Public Access
+Rondout Riverport Shoreline Stabilization and Public Access (Portions to be funded by RAISE)

 Hudson Landing Promenade